 If you’re a customer of U.S. Bank, you might find the U.S. Bank FlexPerks Gold® American Express card to be a good option for you.
 Unlike other American Express cards, this one pays rewards in the form of U.S. Bank FlexPerks, which can be redeemed for airfare, car rentals, hotel stays and more at a rate of 1.5 cents per FlexPoint.

 The U.S. Bank FlexPerks Gold® American Express card is also generous in terms of earning FlexPoints.
-The card pays five times the FlexPoints on prepaid hotels and car rentals, three times the FlexPoints at restaurants, two times the FlexPoints at airlines and gas stations and one FlexPoint per dollar on everyday spend.
+The card pays five times the FlexPoints on prepaid hotels and car rentals, three times the FlexPoints at restaurants, two times the FlexPoints at airlines and gas stations and one FlexPoint per dollar on everyday spending.

-In addition to FlexPoints rewards, this card also has a host of attractive features, including no foreign transaction fees, an automatic statement reimbursement for TSA Precheck® or Global Entry, complimentary Boingo Wi-Fi and flexible points redemption for merchandise, travel, gift cards or even cash back.
+In addition to FlexPoints rewards, this card also has a host of attractive features, including no foreign transaction fees, an automatic statement reimbursement for TSA PreCheck® or Global Entry, complimentary Boingo Wi-Fi and flexible points redemption for merchandise, travel, gift cards or even cash back.